 The Bottom Line

 Why is there weight gain during ovulation?
-It is because of low progesterone levels, appetite changes, water retention, and changes in insulin levels.
+It is possibly because of low progesterone levels, appetite changes, water retention, and changes in insulin levels.
+Usually these changes are temporary and balance each other out over time.
 Do not take any measures to combat this weight, for example, by stopping medication without seeking medical help.
 As always, talk to your doctor first before making any changes to your diet and lifestyle.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Low progesterone: Symptoms, causes, and treatments (2018, medicalnewstoday.com)

 - What are the symptoms of high estrogen?
 (2018, medicalnewstoday.com)